-Retention awards
+Retention bonuses

-Retention awards and guaranteed bonus are only used in extraordinary cases to retain individuals for a Pre-defined period.
+Retention bonuses are only used in extraordinary cases to retain individual employees for a pre-defined period.
 The retention period must be set as a specific period or by defining an event when the retention criterion should be met (such as restructuring, wind-down, divestment, etc.).
-The retention awards should not be granted merely to compensate for performance-related remuneration not paid due to insufficient performance or the institution's financial situation.
+The retention bonus should not be granted merely to compensate for performance-related remuneration not paid due to insufficient performance or the institution's financial situation.

-Severance payments
+Severance pay

-Severance payments are payable in accordance with relevant local legislation and applicable collective agreements.
+Severance pay is payable in accordance with relevant local legislation and applicable collective agreements.
 The overall policy and agreements on severance pay are determined by Group HR and relevant control functions.
-Severance pay constitutes an appropriate compensation for termination initiated by the Group and is decided upon consideration of the individual's responsibility and decision-making powers, and it is taken into account that it must not constitute a reward for failure or misconduct.
+Severance pay constitutes an appropriate compensation for termination initiated by the Group and is decided upon consideration of the individual's responsibility and decision-making powers, and it is taken into account that it must not constitute a reward for fail ure or misconduct.
 Normally, severance pay is linked to seniority, as employees become eligible for severance pay throughout their years of service.
 Most employees are entitled to severance pay solely pursuant to legislation or collective agreement.
 Under specific individual agreements, certain key employees are entitled to additional severance pay pursuant to legislation or collective agreement of up to a maximum of 12 months' base salary.

-For the avoidance of doubt and subject to applicable legislation and collective bargaining agreements, no severance payment agreed from 1 January 2015 onwards must include any variable remuneration, pension or other benefits.
-Further, unless otherwise required by law, collective agreements or agreements entered into prior to 1 January 2018, severance pay, inclusive of salary during a notice period, cannot exceed a total of two years' salary and benefits.
+For the avoidance of doubt and subject to applicable legislation and collective bargaining agreements, no severance pay agreed as from 1 January 2015 onwards must include any variable remuneration, pension or other benefits.
+Further, unless otherwise required by law, collective agreements or agreements enteredinto prior to 1 January 2018, severance pay, inclusive of salary during a notice period, cannot exceed a total of two years' salary and benefits.